javadasoodeh/CV/deep_learning_basic/WHAT_IS_DEEP_LEARNING.md

 - **Weights:** Associated with each input, a weight represents the importance of that particular input for the output.
 During the learning phase, the network adjusts these weights based on the error of the prediction.

+- **Bias:** This is a constant value that provides the neuron with the flexibility to better fit the data.
+It's like an added tuning knob for the neuron's output.

 - **Weighted Sum:** Before passing it to the activation function, the perceptron computes the weighted sum.
-It multiplies each input by its associated weight and sums up all these products.
-Mathematically, if we have inputs $x_1, x_2,..., x_n$ and weights $w_1, w_2,..., w_n$, the weighted sum (often termed as net input) would be $\sum_{i=1}^{n} x_i w_i$.
+It multiplies each input by its associated weight, sums up all these products, and then add the bias.
+Mathematically, if we have inputs $x_1, x_2,..., x_n$ and weights $w_1, w_2,..., w_n$, the weighted sum (often termed as net input), and the bias $b$ would be  $ \sum_{i=1}^{n} x_i w_i + b$.

 - **Step Function (Activation Function):** The weighted sum is then passed through an activation function.
 For a basic perceptron, this is typically a step function, which produces a binary output.
-If the weighted sum is above a certain threshold, the neuron fires (produces an output of 1), otherwise, it doesn't (produces an output of 0).
+This function can take various forms, such as sigmoid, ReLU (Rectified Linear Unit), tanh (hyperbolic tangent), etc. If the weighted sum is above a certain threshold, the neuron fires (produces an output of 1), otherwise, it doesn't (produces an output of 0).
+By and large, The goal of the activation function is to introduce non-linearity into the neural network, allowing it to learn and represent complex relationships in the data.

 - **Output:** The result of the step function determines the perceptron's output.
 For binary classification tasks, this would typically be a "0" or a "1".

----
-### Multi-Layer Neural Networks: Unleashing Complexity
-While single-layer neural networks are valuable for linearly separable problems, they fall short in handling intricate patterns present in complex data.
-This limitation led to the creation of multi-layer neural networks, also referred to as deep neural networks.

-In a deep neural network, the architecture comprises multiple layers, including an input layer, one or more hidden layers, and an output layer.
-These hidden layers are crucial for capturing and representing intricate features within the data.
-Each neuron in these layers computes its weighted sum, passes it through an activation function, and then forwards it to the next layer.

-### The Basics of Neural Networks: Peeking Inside a Neuron
-Within a neural network, each neuron encapsulates a miniature decision-making unit.
-For a single neuron, the process starts with the weighted sum of its inputs and corresponding weights.
-This sum is then transformed by the activation function, which introduces non-linearity into the model, enabling it to learn complex relationships within the data.

-The activation function also imparts the property of differentiability, which facilitates the learning process through optimization algorithms like gradient descent.
-This is vital for adjusting the weights during training to minimize the difference between predicted and actual outcomes.
+## Multi-layer Neural Networks

+When we move beyond a single layer and start stacking multiple layers of these neurons, we have what's called a multi-layer neural network or more commonly, a multi-layer perceptron (MLP).
+This typically consists of:

+* **Input Layer:** The layer that receives input from the dataset.
+* **Hidden Layers:** Layers in between the input and output layers.
+The complexity of the neural network increases with more hidden layers, allowing it to capture intricate patterns and relationships in the data.
+* **Output Layer:** The final layer that produces the result for given inputs.

-### Bridging the Gap: Deep Learning vs. Traditional Machine Learning
+## Difference between Deep Learning and Traditional Machine Learning
-At this juncture, let's differentiate between deep learning and traditional machine learning.
-Traditional machine learning models often involve manual feature engineering, where domain knowledge is used to craft relevant features from raw data.
-These engineered features are then used as input for algorithms like SVMs or decision trees.
-In the context of image processing, this might involve extracting edges, corners, or textures from images.

-Conversely, deep learning operates on a different principle.
-It is inherently feature learning, which means that the neural network learns to automatically extract pertinent features from raw data during training.
-This alleviates the need for manual feature engineering, allowing the network to adapt to the complexities of the data.

-Imagine a scenario where we need to classify images of cats and dogs.
-In traditional machine learning, the pipeline would entail hand-crafting features like fur texture and ear shape.
-This would be followed by training a classifier on these features.
-In contrast, deep learning would involve directly feeding raw pixel values into a deep neural network, allowing it to learn distinctive features, edges, and patterns necessary for accurate classification.
+At a high level, traditional machine learning algorithms are often hand-crafted and require feature engineering, which means that the inputs must be transformed or tweaked to improve the model's performance.
+In contrast, deep learning models, especially Convolutional Neural Networks (CNNs) for images, are adept at automatically extracting features from raw data.

+**Example Pipeline for Input Images:**

+*Traditional Machine Learning:*
+1. Pre-process the image (resize, normalize).
+2. Manually extract features (edges, textures, color histograms).
+3. Use these features as input to a machine learning model like SVM or Random Forest.
+4. Model predicts the output based on the features.

+*Deep Learning:*
+1. Pre-process the image (resize, normalize).
+2. Feed the image directly into a deep learning model (e.g., CNN).
+3. The model automatically extracts hierarchical features and processes them through multiple layers.
+4. Model predicts the output based on the learned features.

+In essence, while traditional machine learning requires manual effort to extract meaningful features from images, deep learning automates this process, allowing for a more direct and often more accurate mapping between raw input data and the desired output.